tugend/github.tugend.io/pages/_posts/2021-12-28-openapi-3-exampled-api.md

 I tried out a C\# based NSwag code generation implementation which works more or less out of the box.
-Due to my custom fiddling with the 'fake' added namespaces to the models and my fun with vertically sliced controllers a bit of extra custom work and maintenance is required, but in my opinion it's easy enough to work with.
+Due to my custom fiddling with the 'fake' added namespaces to the models and my fun with vertically sliced controllers a bit of extra custom work and maintenance was required, but in my opinion it's easy enough to work with.

 If I should complain about anything, it's the lack of namespace in OpenApi that translates to a lack of support in generating types from the OpenApi documents.

 My entire setting looks like this, which I find easy enough to work with.
-The extra bits of custom work can be found inside the CustomNameGenerator and CustomTypeGenerator and needs to match a similar setup for custom tag names and operation ids on the side generating the OpenApi input document.
+The extra bits of custom work can be found inside the `CustomNameGenerator` and `CustomTypeGenerator` and needs to match a similar setup for custom tag names and operation ids on the side generating the OpenApi input document.

 ```csharp